-JStar, Shenanigans charter instructor, has studied improv at iO (Chicago), The Annoyance (Chicago), Second City (Chicago, L.A., Las Vegas), and Actor’s Express.
-Bitten by the acting bug as a young child, he began his acting career in college and has performed on TV, stage, film and commercials.
-With his sharp wit and playful sense of humor, JStar has secured a prominent place for himself within the Atlanta improv community.
+JStar, has been with Shenanigans since its beginning in 2009.
+A talented and experienced improv pro with a sharp wit and playful sense of humor, JStar has secured a prominent place for himself within the improv community here in Atlanta and around the globe.
 Besides being a Shenanigans instructor, Jstar is director, founder, and player of The Basement Theatre in Buckhead.
-He is eager to share his passion for improv acting with students of all ages.
+Jstar is eager to share his passion for improv acting with students of all ages.

 Jason Evans performed his first play when he was in 1st grade & understands how theatre can positively affect a child’s life.
 He trained in improvisational skills at Whole World Theatre in the '90s and sees the medium as a perfect way to introduce kids of all backgrounds to the stage.
-Jason, an autism daddy himself, is certified in Floortime therapy, which strongly influences his classes of all ages.
-Jason's Shenanigans classes are filled with energy and his personal sensitivity to the needs of autism.
+Jason, an autism daddy himself, is certified in DIR/Floortime therapy, which strongly influences his approach to teaching.
+Jason is also the lead teacher in developing our new Code Breakers program for young folks in transition to the adult world.
+Jason's classes are filled with energy and his personal sensitivity to the needs of autism.

 Jesse Cramer graduated from Penn State University with majors in English and Theater.
 He has a strong improv background with professional troupes in NYC, Philly, Boston, and LA and is currently making a name for himself in the Atlanta theatre community as a director on stage and film.
-In his spare time, Jesse is a playwright and also works as a professional mentor to several teen and young adult clients in the metro area.
+As a promising playwright, his original play, "The Strange Attractor" premiered to acclaim in Atlanta in May 2013.
+Jesse also works as a professional mentor to several teen and young adult clients in the metro area.
 Jesse's classes are influenced by Floortime and his true instincts in understanding our actors.